 - In a mixing bowl, combine the butter, 2 tablespoons coconut milk, vanilla, 2 tablespoons rum, and pineapple.
 Add the balls and toss gently to coat the dough.

 - Sprinkle 1 tablespoon sugar into the buttered bake dish, round cake pan, or whatever cooking vessel you are using.
 Transfer 1/2 of the biscuit-pineapple mixture to the pan.
 Sprinkle over another 2 tablespoons sugar.

 - While the monkey bread is cooking, distribute the flaked coconut in a layer on a rimmed bake sheet and put in the oven to toast 5 minutes until golden.
 Watch the coconut or it will burn.
 Remove the coconut from the oven and set aside while the bread finishes cooking.

-- In a small bowl, whisk together the powdered sugar, remaining 1 tablespoon coconut milk, and 1T rum.
+- In a small bowl, whisk together the powdered sugar, remaining 1 tablespoon coconut milk, and 1 tablespoon rum.

 - Once the bread is done, invert immediately onto serving plate to get it out of the pan.
 Serve with the glaze drizzled and the toasted coconut sprinkled over.
 Serve immediately.